Molten-salt reactor: Molten salt breeder reactor

-Denatured molten salt reactor
+Denatured molten-salt reactor

-The denatured molten salt reactor (DMSR) was an Oak Ridge theoretical design that was never built.
+The denatured molten-salt reactor (DMSR) was an Oak Ridge theoretical design that was never built.

-Engel et al 1980 said the project "examine[ the conceptual feasibility of a molten-salt power reactor fueled with denatured uranium-235 (i.e. with low-enriched uranium) and operated with a minimum of chemical processing."
+Engel et al. 1980 said the project "examined the conceptual feasibility of a molten-salt power reactor fueled with denatured uranium-235 (i.e. with low-enriched uranium) and operated with a minimum of chemical processing."
 The main design priority was proliferation resistance.
 Although the DMSR can theoretically be fueled partially by thorium or plutonium, fueling solely with low enriched uranium (LEU) helps maximize proliferation resistance.

 Other goals of the DMSR were to minimize research and development and to maximize feasibility.
-The Generation IV international Forum (GIF) includes "salt processing" as a technology gap for molten salt reactors.
+The Generation IV international Forum (GIF) includes "salt processing" as a technology gap for molten-salt reactors.
 The DMSR design theoretically requires minimal chemical processing because it is a burner rather than a breeder.

 United Kingdom

 The UK's Atomic Energy Research Establishment (AERE) was developing an alternative MSR design across its National Laboratories at Harwell, Culham, Risley and Winfrith.
 AERE opted to focus on a lead-cooled 2.5 GWe Molten Salt Fast Reactor (MSFR) concept using a chloride.
 They also researched helium gas as a coolant.

 The UK MSFR would have been fuelled by plutonium, a fuel considered to be 'free' by the program's research scientists, because of the UK's plutonium stockpile.

 Despite their different designs, ORNL and AERE maintained contact during this period with information exchange and expert visits.
 Theoretical work on the concept was conducted between 1964 and 1966, while experimental work was ongoing between 1968 and 1973.
 The program received annual government funding of around £100,000–£200,000 (equivalent to £2m–£3m in 2005).
 This funding came to an end in 1974, partly due to the success of the Prototype Fast Reactor at Dounreay which was considered a priority for funding as it went critical in the same year.